Chime Rinpoche: Life in Britain

-In 1965, Lama Chime was invited to live in the UK.
+In 1965, Lama Chime was invited to live in the United Kingdom.
 He shared a small apartment with Chögyam Trungpa Rinpoche and Akong Rinpoche in Oxford.
-He later gained British citizenship, registered 22 October 1970 and has lived in Britain ever since.
+In 1966, he took Lama Mike Crowley as his first student.
+He later gained British citizenship, registered 22 October 1970, and lived in Britain for the rest of his life.
 As Akong Rinpoche was the first one to find paid employment, becoming a hospital orderly, Akong supported both Chime Rinpoche and Trungpa Rinpoche.

 Marpa House

-In 1973, Chime Rinpoche founded Kham House in Ashdon, Essex, UK the first Tibetan Buddhist Centre in England.
+In 1973, Chime Rinpoche founded Kham House in Ashdon, Essex, UK, the first Tibetan Buddhist Centre in England.
 The building was purchased with the help of sponsors.
 Previously an orphanage for homeless children called All Saints' Home, it was built by the rector of Ashdon Henry Barclay Swete.
 In 1975, just two years after Kham House was established, the 16th Karmapa visited this centre after visiting the Kagyu Samyé Ling Monastery and Tibetan Centre earlier in the year.
 Kham House was later renamed Marpa House and is run by the charity The Dharma Trust.
-Although presently in poor health, Chime Rinpoche still teaches at Marpa House on occasion.